ashishpatel26/ML-Notes-in-Markdown/11-TimeSeries/01-Introduction.md

 2. White Noise: Time Series of independent residuals (i.e. independent and identically distributed (*iid*), normal with 0 mean and constant variance ![](http://mathurl.com/abetvkx.png)) It is given by ![white_noise](http://mathurl.com/y8sbreq5.png)
 3. When doing regression models of nonstationary time series, check for autocorrelation in the residual series, because **a pattern in the residual series is equivalent to pattern in the data not captured by our model**.

+# Seasonality

+### Smoothing or Filtering

+> Often the **smoothing or filtering** is done **before the data is delivered** and this **can be bad thing** because we don't know how seasonality was removed and also because we can only predict deseasonal values.

+### STL (Seasonal Trend Lowess Analysis

+We can also do an STL analysis which would give us the seasonality, trend and remainder plots for any time series.

+> NOTE: If you find that the range of the seasonality plot is more or less the same as the range of the remained plot, then there isn't much seasonality.
+The STL is designed to look for **seasonality so it will always give you a seasonality plot** and it'll be for the person reading to determine whether there is actual seasonlity or not.

+### Moving Averages

+> Both can be used to remove seasonality